lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

+## Event systems

+> Event systems have all the same goal of decoupling the passage of information between a producer / emitter / subject / observable and a consumer / listener / subscriber / observer.
+>
+> They have very diverse implementations and differ in the way the information is called, passed, dispatched and transmitted to the consumer(s).
+Decoupling impact can vary as well.
+>
+> Semantically, the producer and consumer can be passive or active in the way they emit / subscribe or are notified.

-## Observer
+### Observer

-- Allows hooking inside of a component without knowing none of its logic, nor needing to modify its code.
-Just the name / type of the event it produces is enough.
+- Behavioral design pattern, allow hooking inside of an observable component without knowing none of its logic, nor needing to modify its code.
+Just the name / type of the event it produces is enough (of course the component should implement observable).
 - Simple and strong but introduces coupling when the observers need to register directly on the observable.
-On events it is the observable that execute the observer methods, it can impact performance.
+Makes sense when the coupling already exists and for small problematics.
+{{% code file="/static/code/observer/main.py" language="python" %}}

-## Pub / Sub
+### Pub / Sub

 - Evolution of the observer : the observer is a consumer and the observable does not know about its consumers.
 Deals well with asynchronous code.
 Message passing is decoupled from the sender code.
 - Scales well.
 - Message queuing is a special case of pub/sub[^1]
 - Not so easy to grasp at first side as the public / subscribe are done in different places.

+### Event bus

+- Event systems can be heavy, sometimes a simple event bus that acts as global state is simpler to handle
+- Objects can emit event directly on the bus and subscribers can subscribe to events.
+Somehow pub/sub

 ## Reactive programming[^2]